Meet the team: Faces of the Rhythm

 Now based in Paris, where he relocated in 1997, Giba leads Tambourlode, a celebrated drumming ensemble, and drives Batala as its founder and creative force.
 With a powerful ensemble of more than 80 percussionists, Batala thrives under Giba’s direction, playing his original samba‑reggae compositions.
 Today, his vision connects nearly 47 bands and more than 1,500 drummers around the world in a shared rhythm and cultural celebration.

-If you’d like to be part of our community, visit our Drum with Us page.
+If you’d like to experience Batala London from the inside, visit our Drum with Us page.